hypnaceae/CharacterGenerator/readme.txt

-CharGenExplorer is a demo for the first iteration of the random character generator for Nebhos based on Python3.
+CharGenExplorer is a demo for the first iteration of the random character generator for Nebhos written in Python 3.

 Usage: navigate to this directory in your terminal emulator of choice and enter `python CharGenExplorer.py` Choose whether to generate a list of characters or just one.
 You'll be shown a list of names.
 To see the physical